Mathics3/mathics-django/README.rst

 Contributing
 ------------

-Please feel encouraged to contribute to Mathics!
+Please feel encouraged to contribute to Mathics3!
 Create your own fork, make the desired changes, commit, and make a pull request.

 License